nicholasg2001/ShoppingList/README.md

-Practice Kotlin app.
-A shopping list that displays item and you can edit/delete items in the list.
+Kotlin shopping list app that allows users to add/remove/update shopping list items.
+Users can also add a location of where to find the item via Google Maps API